-Exceptions to this Policy is subject to the approval, and at the sole discretion of must be approved by the Zebpay Chief Compliance Officer, or a designated person.
-All exceptions willmust be documented, with reasons for the exceptions, including expiration or review date and, wherever necessary, includinge an action plan and timelines for compliance with the policy.
+Exceptions to this Policy is subject to the approval, and at the sole discretion of must be approved by the ZebPay Chief Compliance Officer or a designated person.
+All exceptions will be documented, with reasons for the exceptions, including expiration or review date and, wherever necessary, including an action plan and timelines for compliance with the policy.

 8.1 In risk-sensitive instances or where the customer is not present and there is some doubt e.g. due to online applications via its platform, the Company shall apply EDD measures.
 EDD measures are additional measures to the CDD measures.